latex3/l3build/CONTRIBUTING.md

   and generated from `l3build.dtx`
-- As far as possible, everything is done within `l3build` itself or tools directly available in a TeX system or as standard in the supported systems (Windows, MacOS, Linux): the exception is `zip`, which is required for sending releases to CTAN and which isn't standard on Windows
+- As far as possible, everything is done within `l3build` itself or tools directly available in a TeX system or as standard in the supported systems (Windows, MacOS, Linux)
+- The `l3build` interfaces should be platform-agnostic (though it may be necessary of course to branch inside particular functions)

 If you are submitting a pull request, notice that